 We’ve talked about why we find it tricky to define what we consider a top major at CSU.
 And we understand why it’s a question that comes up a lot when people are trying to decide which academic path is right for them.
 Deep down, we know that every program we offer at CSU is a top program for a myriad of reasons.
 Let us break it down for you and show just how much you can get out of your own major of choice as a student here.

-We’ve got 74 academic majors, hundreds of concentrations within those majors, and many certificates you can earn while in a major to further your interest areas.
-You can double major, you can double minor, and you can even explore interdisciplinary majors that bridge two totally different academic areas, like Interdisciplinary Engineering Science and Liberal Arts.
+We’ve got 74+ academic majors, hundreds of concentrations within those majors, and many certificates you can earn while in a major to further your interest areas.
+You can double major, you can double minor, and you can even explore interdisciplinary programs that bridge two totally different academic areas, like Interdisciplinary Environmental Studies in the Liberal Arts.

 When we say you’ve got choices, we mean it.
 We like to talk about our academics as a “Choose Your Own Adventure” kind of experience.
 Even within a specific major, there are often several concentrations that can deepen your knowledge in one area of that program.
 In addition, there might be additional certificates you can earn along with your major to give you a leg up when you enter the career field.
 You can also choose to broaden your academic experience by adding a minor to complement your major, or choosing a minor that gives you experience in another area entirely.